YosefLab/Compass/docs_source/source/install.rst

-Installing Compass
+Installation
 ==================

-.. contents:: Contents
+.. contents:: In this page
    :local:

 Requirements